rodrigo-portilio/CSharpLINQQueriesOperators/README.md

 # C# using LINQ Queries & Operators
 This project is a example of use of LINQ in C#.
+This project is done on course "C#: Using LINQ Queries & Operators" of Pluralsight

 ## Requirements
 - [Install](https://dotnet.microsoft.com/download/dotnet/5.0) the latest .Net 5.x SDK